rollbar/rollbar-php/README.md

 # Releases, Versions, and PHP Compatibility

-Refer to [CHANGELOG.md] for a complete history.
 Major releases of this library support major versions of PHP, as follows:

 * For PHP 8, choose the `master` branch.
 * For PHP 7, choose a `2.x` release.